supnate/js-plugin/README.md

 }
 ```

-Now we need to add a new feature to block users.
-It needs a menu item named 'Blocked users'.
+Now we need to add a new feature to allow to block users.
+It needs a menu item named 'Blocked users' in settings page.
 Normallly we need to change `Menu` component:
 ```js
 return (
   <ul>